MetOffice/PyPRECIS/CONTRIBUTING.md

 **Please take note of the following guidelines when contributing to the PyPRECIS repository.**

-* Please do **not** make changes to `main` or `develop` branches.
+* Please do **not** make changes directly to the `main` branch.
 The `main` branch is reserved for files and code that has been fully tested and reviewed.
-Only the core PyPRECIS developers can push to the `main` and `develop` branches.
+Only the core PyPRECIS developers can push to the the `main` branch.

-* The `develop` branch contains the latest holistic version of the `PyPRECIS` repository.
-Please branch off `develop` to fix a particular issue or add a new feature.
+* The `main` branch contains the latest holistic version of the `PyPRECIS` repository.
+Please branch off `main` to fix a particular issue or add a new feature.
 * Please use the following tokens at the start of a new branch name to help sign-post and group branches:

 Name | Description